Gabriel-Acevedo/tfm-aws/documentation/AWS/AWS-CI-CD.md

     ![tfm-aws-MasterCloudapps2020-v1_1.2.png](../images/ci_cd/tfm-aws-MasterCloudapps2020-v1_1.2.png)

-* **tfm-aws-MasterCloudapps2020-SAM-BUILD-v1:** CodeBuild that has the configuration to execute the corresponding commands to only build SAM template to verify that everything is correct.
+* **tfm-aws-MasterCloudapps2020-SAM-BUILD-v1:** CodeBuild that has the configuration to execute the corresponding commands to only build CloudFormation template using SAM to verify that the syntaxis is correct in the template.

     ![tfm-aws-MasterCloudapps2020-SAM-BUILD-v1_1.0.png](../images/ci_cd/tfm-aws-MasterCloudapps2020-SAM-BUILD-v1_1.0.png)